hashicorp/katakoda/terraform-sentinel/extracredit.md

 Modules allow you to re-use Sentinel code as an import.
 This allows you to package code that is useful across multiple policies, making final policy code simpler.

+Your module will move the `bucket` and `acl` rules into a separate file so they can be used in other policies.

 # Create a modules directory

 Create a new `modules` directory.